VikramVasudevan/god/README.md

 - **Scarcity vs abundance**: How do shared natural resources shape inequality, wellbeing, cooperation/conflict, and longevity?
 - **Identity dynamics**: How do race/faith/beauty norms influence social networks and opportunity, and how do they compound over rebirth cycles?
 - **Randomness vs “engineering”**: Are outcomes explainable from explicit rules and parameters, or do they appear chaotic until you measure them?
+- **Philosophical lenses**: If we encode different schools of thought (e.g., Advaita, Vishishtadvaita, Buddhist frameworks) as rule sets, how do they change emergent behavior and “liberation” outcomes?

 ### High-level model (simple, measurable, extensible)
 To keep the simulation testable, each philosophical concept is mapped to something measurable.